chocoluffy/React-textbinding2/README.md

 instead of adding event handlers directly on DOM node, react attaches only one event listener on the root of document.

+12.14 d3js with React
+## recap on React: ##
+ React acknowledges that client-side applications are really a collection of UI components that should react to events like user interaction.

+React encourages building applications out of self-contained, reusable components that only care about a small piece of the UI.
+Many other frameworks attempt to do this such as Angular.
+React is different in that it enforces uni-directional data flow from parent component to child component.
+This makes debugging much easier.
+## why use React with d3? ##
+D3 is great at data visualizations, but it manipulates the DOM directly to display that data.
+Rendering DOM elements is where React shines.
+It uses a virtual representation of the DOM (virtual DOM) and uses a super performant diffing algorithm to determine the fastest way to update the DOM.

+## How to use them? ##
+Getting them to work together takes a bit of work but the strategy is fairly simple: since SVG lives in the DOM, let React handle displaying SVG representations of the data, while letting D3 handle all the math required to render the data.

+## About JSX: ##
+React sees HTML and client-side JavaScript as fundamentally bonded together.
+They're both concerned about one thing: rendering UI components to the user.
+They simply cannot be seperated without losing the ability to see what your component is going at a glance.
+The beauty of this approach is that you can describe exactly what your component will look like when it's rendered.

+Now let's move on and mount our component to the DOM.
+mount: /镶嵌， 指把create的component嵌入到dom里面/。

+1. why require CSS file.
+That's just a good practice just in case you want to do other things on the page other than render a React component.

+2. about the code
+setState explicitly tells React that we're changing some kind of state, triggering a re-render of the component and it's children.
+This essentially turns out UI components into state machines.

+We're passing in our data which lives in the App component's state to the ScatterPlot as a property or prop, along with the settings object. ...settings is a convenient JSX and ES2015 spread operator that spread attributes of an array or object, instead of doing all of that explicitly.
+For more information check out: JSX Spread Attributes.

+3. using d3.scale to do the math:
+Let's talk about D3 scales.
+This is where D3 shines.
+Scales take care of doing all the messy math converting your data into a format that can be displayed on a chart.
+If you have a data point value 189281 but your chart is only 200 pixels wide, D3 scales will convert that number to a number you can use to plot that point.

+4. when dealing with a lot of sibling elements:
+In this component, we're rendering a g element, which is like the SVG equivalent to a div.
+Since we want to render a point for every set of X-Y coordinates, we're going to render multiple sibling elements, so we're wrapping it all in a g element for React to work.
+Inside of g, we're mapping over the data and rendering a circle for each one using renderCircles. renderCircles creates an SVG circle element which takes a number of properties.
+Here's we're setting the x and y coordinates (cx and cy respectively) with the D3 scales passed in from the ScatterPlot component. r is the radius of our circle, and key is something React requires us to do.
+Since we're rendering identical sibling components, React's diffing algorithm needs some kind of way to keep track of them as it updates the DOM over and over.
+I'm using node-uuid because it's an easy way to create a unique key for each element.
+You can use anything you like, as long as it's unique.